luckyman0705/Nexlog/README.md

 **Compatible with Zig 0.14 and 0.15.0-dev.877+0adcfd60f**

 > [!WARNING]
-> Zig v0.15.1  gzip compression support in the standard library.
+> Zig v0.15.1 dropped gzip compression support in the standard library.
 Coming with the next update, compressing rotated files with gzip will be unavailable.
 For further information, follow [this issue](https://github.com/chrischtel/nexlog/issues/40).

 ## Why nexlog?